Buchholz system

 The major criticism of this system is that tie-break scores can be distorted by the set of opponents that each player plays (especially in early rounds).
 To avoid this problem a version of Buchholz, the Median-Buchholz System is sometimes used.
 In the Median-Buchholz System the best and worst scores of a player's opponents are discarded, and the remaining scores summed.

+'Buchholz cut 1' is a variant in which the score is calculated by adding together tournament scores of each opponent a player has faced, except the one with the lowest score (thus 'cut 1').